swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * When a property wrapper type has a no-parameter `init()`, properties that use that wrapper type will be implicitly initialized via `init()`.
 * Support for property wrapper composition has been added, using a "nesting" model.
 * A property with a wrapper can no longer have an explicit `get` or `set` declared, to match with the behavior of existing, similar features (`lazy`, `@NSCopying`).
+* Added support for adjusting the accessibility of the backing storage property via, e.g., `private(wrapper)` or `public(wrapper)`.
+This was part of "future directions."

 ## Acknowledgments